Share the Keys FAQs

 There are many ways to promote the program.
 If this is your first time offering Share the Keys, you may want to send a letter to parents explaining the program and why it's important for them and their students to attend.
 We will provide a template letter for you to send to parents and a flier to promote the event.
 Schools also publicize the program during morning announcements, post an announcement on the home page of their website and/or send an email from the principal to parents.

 Many schools also partner with local businesses, associations and other groups to help support the program.
 Partners are able to promote their own business by donating gift cards or coupons for door prizes to encourage and reward participation.
 Examples of potential partners include driving schools, car washes, oil change services, auto clubs, popular restaurants, coffee shops and gas stations.

 The most effective way to increase program participation is by making it a requirement for students seeking on-campus parking privileges.
-Some schools require students in driver education classes to attend to receive their "blue cards" (the card they receive after passing the written driver knowledge test that allows them to obtain a learner's permit).
 Other schools boost participation by holding drawings for preferred parking spots, prom tickets and other incentives such as gift cards and/or certificates.

 The surveys parents are asked to complete while attending a presentation are used by Kean University to determine program effectiveness.
 Kean uses the contact information to conduct a voluntary survey 3 to 6 months after the program to assess how families are using what they learned and how it impacted their teen drivers' safety.
 NJM provides this information to Kean University exclusively for research purposes.
 Per Kean's Institutional Review Board guidelines, all personal information provided by parents is protected and may only be used for conducting research.